aws-samples/karpenter-blueprints/blueprints/update-nodes-with-drift/README.md

 kubectl rollout restart deployment karpenter -n karpenter
 ```

-Once drift is enabled, let's create a new `AWSNodeTemplate` to be more precise about the AMIs you'd like to use.
+Once drift is enabled, let's create a new `EC2NodeClass` to be more precise about the AMIs you'd like to use.
 For now, you'll intentionally create new nodes using a previous EKS version to simulate where you'll be after upgrading the control plane.

 ```
   amiSelector: